2021: In A World In Flux – Get Ready To Flex

 These key components to our pre-pandemic business operations mindset have certainly changed in the past year, but is that change something permanent, or will we all look back on this time as a small bump in the road?

 One year after the global economy came to a grinding halt, signs of improvement across the tech sector could not be stronger.
-Even as the U.S. economy languished amid a patchwork of regulations, restrictions, and closures across international borders and the 50 states, the unemployment rate for technology jobs held steady at 3% while overall US unemployment was more than double this rate.
+Even as the U.S. economy languished amid a patchwork of regulations, restrictions, and closures across international borders and the 50 states, the unemployment rate for technology jobs held steady at 3% (WSJ) while overall US unemployment was more than double this rate.
 Technology, tech workers, and remote workflow innovation have proven to be a critical linchpin of the past year and many startups are seizing on this opportunity.

 The largest startup hubs in the country have seen significant disruption as well.
 Top-tier tech talent have taken advantage of remote and distributed teams policies and sought lower costs of living, better climates, and a more balanced lifestyle in the emerging startup hubs and “zoom-towns” that continue to grow even as some large employers signal a shift to a hybrid or in-office culture.